 1. In the post creation box, click @ which you will find adjacent to the attachment picker.

 2. Clicking the @ button will open Attach Materials panel.
 This panel is a smart one and will fetch you the matching results based on the classroom you are sharing the post with.
-In case you are on the homepage and havent selected any classroom, the search result will include all classrooms materials.
+In case you are on the homepage and have not selected any classroom, the search result will include all classrooms materials.
+Then you need to type at least 3 characters of the required material for matching results to populate.

-4. Select the required unit(s) (or lesson(s)) and click Attach.
+6. Select the required lesson(s) and click Attach.

 5. The lesson will be tagged in the post creation box.